Premsai8991/Color-Based-Image-Retrieval-using-MATLAB/README.md

 ## Team Member
 - **Naga Prem Sai Nellure**

+## Abstract
+This project presents the **Color-Based Image Retrieval System (CBIRS)** implemented in MATLAB, designed to retrieve images from a dataset based on their color composition.
+The system utilizes a **Graphical User Interface (GUI)**, enabling users to query images by selecting a reference image.
+RGB histograms are calculated for image matching.
+This project demonstrates practical applications of image processing in areas such as digital asset management and media libraries.

+---

 ## Project Overview
 This project implements a **Color-Based Image Retrieval System** using MATLAB.
 The primary objective is to retrieve images from a dataset based on their color similarity.
 This is achieved through RGB histogram comparison.